nachotacos69/GE2Extra/README.md

 ~ Base Game: (uses `package.rdp, data.rdp, system.res`)

 ~ DLC: (uses `package.rdp, data.rdp, patch.rdp, system_update.res`)
-For DLC: if you want to extract the game data related without the data.rdp. create a a file matching with the name and leave it empty
+~ For DLC CSharpVersion: if you want to extract the game data related without the data.rdp. create a a file matching with the name and leave it empty

 #### Base game files are required for extraction since the dlc uses a few important things in them.